spairet/nip/README.md

 ### Feedback
-Everything currently presented in yap and future plans are discussable.
+Everything currently presented in nip and future plans are discussable.
 Feel free to suggest any ideas for future updates with Issues or PRs.

 If you find any bugs or unexpected behaviour please report it with attached config file.